nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Appointments can accept other date-time formats such as `dd-MM-yyyy HH:mm` , `dd MM yyyy HH:mm`

 **Tips to Note:** 🚨
-- A person can have any number of tags (including 0).
+- A patient can have any number of tags (including 0).
 - There is a unique tag for Blood Type, Try putting a tag named 'A+'

 Examples: